pikvm/pikvm/pages/Community_FAQ.md

 - Not at this time, maybe in the future

 ### My Pi keeps disconnecting from my wireless!
 What do I do?
-- Edit "/etc/conf.d/wireless-regdom" and look for your region and uncomment it.
+- You can try the following: Edit "/etc/conf.d/wireless-regdom" and look for your region and uncomment it.
 Example: WIRELESS_REGDOM="US"

 ### I want a static IP!!
 - You can configure systemd-networkd for a static address for ethernet NIC.
 Config file is /etc/systemd/network/eth0.network